 How Planning Permission Works in England

 In England, planning rules for home improvement projects are set nationally but applied locally by councils.
-For house extensions, this means your project must either:
+For house extensions, your project must either fall under permitted development rights or receive formal planning approval.

 Planning permission focuses on how your extension affects the surrounding area, neighbours, and the appearance of the street.
 Even when permission isn't required, all building work must still comply with building regulations.